spotinst/terraform-provider-spotinst/docs/resources/elastigroup_gcp.md

 * `on_demand_count` - (Optional) Number of regular VMs to launch in the group.
 The rest will be Preemptible VMs.
 When this parameter is specified, the preemptible_percentage parameter is being ignored.
 * `fallback_to_ondemand` - (Optional) Activate fallback-to-on-demand.
 When provisioning an instance, if no Preemptible market is available, fallback-to-on-demand will provision an On-Demand instance to maintain the group capacity.
 * `draining_timeout` - (Optional) Time (seconds) the instance is allowed to run after it is detached from the group.
 This is to allow the instance time to drain all the current TCP connections before terminating it.
+* `provisioning_model` - (Optional) Enum: "SPOT", "PREEMPTIBLE".
+Define the provisioning model of the launched instances.
+Default value is "PREEMPTIBLE".
 * `metadata` - (Optional) Array of objects with key-value pairs.
     * `key` - (Optional) Metadata key.
     * `value` - (Optional) Metadata value.